mikedilger/mosaic-spec/docs/rationale.md

 We use TLS security because it is heavily researched and state-of-the-art.

+This next section applies to QUIC and TCP, but not to WebSockets where browsers will enforce security policies.

-But we don't use the X.509 certificates as intended since both client and server are known by their public keys, not by DNS names.
+In the QUIC and TCP transports we don't use the X.509 certificates as intended since both client and server are known by their public keys, not by DNS names.
 Instead we use RawPublicKey or self-signed certificates.
 Clients are authenticated via client-side certificates.

 ---